antonbarty/cheetah-2017/README.md

 Now that you have cmake we can start the build:

+- If you're on psexport, make sure to log into one of the psana computers (it's not possible to compile anymore on psexport):

+	$ ssh psanafeh

 - Create and go into a build directory:

         $ mkdir build